jtmeneses707/ECS189L-Final/ProjectDocument.md

 - *Fire Pits* - While designing the level, coming up with different block arrangements felt repetitive, so I came up with a mechanic based on environmental damage and needing to circumvent it using the dashing ability.
 This seemed like a good idea as it makes the game more skill-based and provides the player with an additional challenge.
 The implementation can be found here.
 - *Sky Gradient* - To improve the visuals of the world, I added a gradient sky based on the color palette of the environment.

+### Johnson Le ###
+- *Slime Form* - I implemented the logic of the player transforming to the slime and transforming back to its original form, The player transforms to the slime after taking three hits.
+However, once in slime form they can transform back into their original form once they land two of their attacks.
+To add to the visuals of the transformation I created an animated object (essentially a brief smoke effect) that is attached to the player that would appear whenever they transformed and then disappear after a short period of time.
+- *Damage Indication* - To add to the game feel of the game, I made it so that the player's and enemies briefly shined white whenever they took damage.
+This approach was inspired by games such as MegaMan and implemented by switching out the material of the game object whenever they took damage, and then reverting back to its original material after a brief delay.

 # Main Roles #